bat-z/bat-z/README.md

-Reminder -- If I block someone by accident, let me know.
+Reminder -- If I block someone by accident, let me know. supernatural fans dni

 Hellloo!
 I usually just hang around and then move on to random places.
 I no longer go to the comics area unless I'm with a close friend.